ETI Project : Evaluating To improve

 Additionally to measuring the impact, the project took also into account, the attitude of trainees and trainers, and the circumstances on the job that prevent or stimulate transfer of training on the field.

-Result n° 1 : Methodology
+Result n°1 : Methodology

-The central focus of this project was to develop and implement a methodology for evaluating training programs for professional drivers in Europe.
+The central focus of this project is to develop and implement a methodology for evaluating training programs for professional drivers in Europe.
 The evaluation process will ensure information from the field is flowing back to policy makers, program and course developers, trainers and employers.
 This will create a feedback loop that will ensure continuous improvement of training.

 The information that is gathered through the evaluation will be translated into actionable recommendations that will inform policy makers, developers and trainers alike to make choices on how to invest in the training programs and how to increase the quality and efficiency of the training provided.